 If the employer decides to press ahead it should follow a fair dismissal procedure, give the employee enough notice, and offer a right of appeal.
 If an employee has worked for the employer for more than two years and feels they’ve been unfairly dismissed, they may be able to make a claim to an employment tribunal.

 Business minister Paul Scully has indicated that the UK government does not wish to bring in “heavy-handed legislation” to outlaw the practice.

 However, there is widespread agreement among the British public that fire and rehire should be banned, according to a survey by GMB Union in May 2021.
 Three quarters of respondents believed there should be legal protections for workers who are currently subject to the whims of employers who can fire staff only to rehire them with worse terms.

 Two-thirds of those polled said that they would be less likely to buy goods or services from a company that was known to use fire and rehire tactics.

 Labour MP Barry Gardiner is bringing legislation through parliament to oppose the practice through his private member’s bill titled the Employment and Trade Union Rights (Dismissal and Re-engagement) Bill.

-However, the draft legislation faced significant opposition when MPs got their first chance to debate the bill in the House of Commons at the second reading on October 22 2021.
+But the draft legislation faced significant opposition when MPs got their first chance to debate the bill in the House of Commons at the second reading in October 2021.

 The government issued a three-line whip to Conservative MPs to vote against the bill which Gardiner said was not designed to ban fire and rehire entirely, citing the need for companies to restructure when they are on the brink of collapse.

-It is extremely rare for private member’s bill to make it into law without the support of the government and Tory MP Laura Farris told Gardiner that the Conservative view is existing employment law has the “strength and flexibility” to oppose fire and rehire if it is “robustly reinforced with financial penalties”.
+It is extremely rare for a private member’s bill to make it into law without the support of the government, however.
+Tory MP Laura Farris told Gardiner that the Conservative view is that existing employment law has the “strength and flexibility” to oppose fire and rehire if it is “robustly reinforced with financial penalties”.